Hospitals & Asylums

 Registration of Objects Launched into Outer Space (1975) shall be reviewed

 for compliance.
-Believing that a mandatory system of registering
+Believing that a mandatory system of

-identification and would contribute to the application and development of
+their identification and would contribute to the application and development of

 international law governing the exploration and use of outer space.
 Under Art.
 2 When a space object is launched